 The Emerald Coast and its islands

-facing the Channel Islands
+An unspoilt coastline facing the Channel Islands

 The Emerald Coast

-from Saint-Malo to the Mont-Saint-Michel bay
+The islands from Saint-Malo to the bay of Mont-Saint-Michel

 L’île du Grand-Bé, the tomb of Chateaubriand